strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 In this part we will create 3 components:

+- a `MediaLib` component used to insert media in the editor
+- an `Editor` component that uses [CKEditor](https://ckeditor.com/) as the WYSIWYG editor
+- a `Wysiwyg` component to wrap the CKEditor

+The following code examples can be used to implement the logic for the 3 components:

 ::: details Example of a MediaLib component used to insert media in the editor:

 ```js